 3. It could result in more heart attacks

 Scientists looked at the data from patients in Michigan hospitals from 2010 to 2013.
 They found that on the Monday after daylight saving time went into effect, there were 25% more heart attacks than on a standard Monday.
 What’s really strange is, that didn’t make the total number of heart attacks for the month go up.
 Lead author, Dr. Amneet Sandhu, explained, "What's interesting is that the total number of heart attacks didn't change the week after daylight saving time.
 But these events were much more frequent the Monday after the spring time change and then tapered off over the other days of the week.
 It may mean that people who are already vulnerable to heart disease may be at greater risk right after sudden time changes."

 Another study that took place in Sweden found that the chance of suffering from a heart attack increases during the first three weekdays after the March daylight saving shift.

 Both scientists reached the same conclusion.
 That, based on the findings, those who are at higher risk of heart issues may do better not to have their normal sleep cycles disrupted.

 4. Increase suicide risk for vulnerable individuals

-A 2008 study found that, for individuals with bipolar disorder, large disruptions in sleep patterns can be severe, and potentially even deadly.
+A study published in Sleep and Biological Rhythms found that, for individuals with bipolar disorder, large disruptions in sleep patterns can be severe, and potentially even deadly.
 Researchers looked at Australian suicides from 1971 to 2001 to see if the time change had any impact on the number of recorded suicides.
 The results conclude that male suicide rates do indeed increase in the weeks following daylight saving time when compared to the return to eastern standard time and the rest of the year.

 5. Increase in workplace injuries